syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

   2.BeginGroup and EndGroup region is preferred for performing Mail merge inside the document body contents.

-## How to create template for group mail merge
+## Create template for group mail merge

 For example, consider that you have a template document as shown.